 To pair two devices is very simple.
 Switch the Bluetooth device on, and then from your smartphone's Bluetooth menu (the path to which you can find above) look for the name of the device you wish to connect to and tap on it.
 (By default, the name of the device you want to connect to should be very clear.)
-A few moments later the devices should be paired.
+A few moments later, the devices should be paired.

-Some Bluetooth devices require a PIN for the connection to be made: if you don't know what this is, consult the device manual.
+Some Bluetooth devices require a PIN for the connection to be made: if you don't know what this is, consult the device's manual.

 One of the most common uses for Bluetooth is to connect your smartphone to wireless speakers or headphones.
-The advantage of this for headphones is that you don’t need to worry about cables or wires becoming tangled or pulled; It is no wonder that Bluetooth has become the go-to means of connection with headphones, almost eclipsing the audio jack from smartphones.
+The advantage of this for headphones is that you don't need to worry about cables or wires becoming tangled or pulled; It is no wonder that Bluetooth has become the go-to means of connection with headphones, almost eclipsing the audio jack from smartphones.

 You can also find thousands of small and powerful Bluetooth speakers to fit all needs and these can be put to great use at house parties when you may not want to leave your smartphone in one spot pumping out music along a cable.

-If you’re in close proximity with somebody who you wish to send files to, you can use Bluetooth to do so.
+If you're in close proximity with somebody who you wish to send files, you can use Bluetooth to do so.
 This is a good idea for when you need to transfer larger file types when you're out of a Wi-Fi signal's reach.